 After 2 minutes of cooling on the sheetpan, or when they’re firm enough to lift with a spatula, transfer the cookies to a cooling rack and allow them to cool further.

 What makes them crackly?

-Snickerdoodle cookies are known for their cracked surfaces.
-Baking snickerdoodle cookies on the top rack of your oven produces an even more cracked surface.
-The cinnamon sugar topping breaks apart when the super close heat hits the cookie dough.
+Snickerdoodle cookies cracked surfaces are the result of the cinnamon sugar topping breaking apart when heat hits the cookie dough.
 Leave the oven rack in the middle position if you don’t want a semi-crackled look.

 Once your cookies are cool (or warm) enough to suit your preference, you can serve them.
 If you want to store them, wait until they’re completely cool, or the steam they produce may make them soggy.